 To show their appreciation for him, Southport police bought him his own police car, an electric vehicle complete with Southport police graphics donated by Big Guy Signs.
 It says “Officer Sam” on the back.

-They surprised him with the gift Thursday, with Chief Thomas Vaughn and Officer Aaron Allen, who helped coordinate the gift, in attendance.
+They surprised him with the gift Thursday, with Chief Thomas Vaughn and Officer Aaron Allan, who helped coordinate the gift, in attendance.